Symptoms of HIV

 - Diarrhea that lasts for more than a week

 - Sores of the mouth, anus, or genitals

 - Red, brown, pink, or purplish blotches on or under the skin or inside the mouth, nose, or eyelids

 - Memory loss, depression, and other neurologic disorders.

-Each of these symptoms can be related to other illnesses.
-So, as noted above, the only way to know for sure if you are infected with HIV is to get tested.
+Each of these symptoms can also be related to other illnesses.
+So the only way to know for sure if you have HIV is to get tested.

 Many of the severe symptoms and illnesses of HIV disease come from the opportunistic infections that occur because your body’s immune system has been damaged.
-(Read more about opportunistic illnesses.)
+(Read more about opportunistic infections.)